Iretha/design-patterns/src/com/smdev/gof/README.md

 * If you need to notify multiple observers (subscribers), if something changes/ happens

 I.e If you own a media channel and people can subscribe to topics and receive news or updates on the topics

+### State
+* When an object has different states and has absolutely different behavior in each of the states (like metamorphosis or transformation)
+* When objects transforms into another object, when something changes/ happens

+I.e like when an egg hatches and becomes a bird

+### Strategy
+* If you have many classes with similar behavior, you can extract the "behaviour"/ algorithm in separate class and reuse it
+* If you want to "switch" the behavior
+* If you have an objects that can "act" differently

+I.e. you want to create an universal chat app, that can send messages via different service providers: sms, email, facebook etc., you can easy create different send strategies and later you can easy add or remove strategies.